Jie-Fang/cudnn-frontend/docs/operations/Attention.md

     q (cudnn_tensor): The query data.
     k (cudnn_tensor): The key data.
 When page_table_k is provided, 'k' is a container of non-contiguous key data. v (cudnn_tensor): The value data.
-When page_table_v is provided, 'v' is a container of non-contiguous value data. is_inference (bool): Whether it is an inference step or training step. attn_scale (Optional[Union[float, cudnn_tensor]]): The scale factor for attention.
+When page_table_v is provided, 'v' is a container of non-contiguous value data. attn_scale (Optional[Union[float, cudnn_tensor]]): The scale factor for attention.
 Default is None. bias (Optional[cudnn_tensor]): The bias data for attention.
 Default is None. use_alibi_mask (Optional[bool]): Whether to use alibi mask.
 Default is False.